 1. All the shots taken here were shot by me.

-, if you wish to use my images for whatever reasons, please notify me and we can see how to works thing out.
+2. I reserve ownerships to these images, if you wish to use my images for whatever reasons, please notify me and we can see how to works thing out.